spectrality-github/esphome-p1mini/README.md

 * Now (Sep 2022) also supports the binary format used by some meters.

 ## ESPHome version
-The current version is tested with ESPHome version `2023.5.5`.
-Make sure your ESPHome version is up to date if you experience compile problems.
+Custom components, such as this one, are deprecated by ESPHome according to [this page](https://esphome.io/components/sensor/custom) and are expected to stop working in future releases of ESPHome.
+The current version is tested with ESPHome version `2023.9.0`.

+If anyone has experience converting a custom component into an [External component](https://esphome.io/components/external_components), feel free to contribute!

 ## Verified meter hardware / supplier
 * [Sagemcom T211](https://www.ellevio.se/globalassets/content/el/elmatare-produktblad-b2c/ellevio_produktblad_fas3_t211_web2.pdf) / Ellevio, Skånska Energi